cs124/pa1-regular-expressions/README.md

 * The Week 1 videos and slides on Basic Text Processing, particularly the videos on regular expressions.
-* The Week 1 group work and slides, particularly the part on regular expressions.
+* The Group Work 1 and slides, particularly the part on regular expressions.
 * Chapter 2 of Jurafsky and Martin (3rd ed.), particularly section 2.1
 and sections 2.4.1, 2.4.2, 2.4.5.